jimmybanta/perudo/README.md

-# perudo
+# Perudo

+A project I worked on when first learning how to code.

-the code for a game of perudo
+Contains the code for playing a game of perudo, as well as some AI classes that play perudo according to various rules/strategies.